gazpachoking/fgwiki/Plugins/letterboxd.md

-= Letterboxd =
+# Letterboxd

-This plugin produces an [wiki:Entry entry] for each film in any public [http://letterboxd.com Letterboxd] list.
-These entries can then be added to the [wiki:movie_queue#AddingRemovingusingTasks movie_queue], used to initiate a search with [wiki:discover discover], or passed to some other [wiki:Plugins#Outputs output plugin].
+This plugin produces an [[entry] for each film in any public [http://letterboxd.com Letterboxd] list.
+These entries can then be added to the [wiki:movie_queue#[[AddingRemovingusingTasks]] movie_queue], used to initiate a search with [wiki:discover discover], or passed to some other [wiki:Plugins#Outputs output plugin|Entry]].
 Results are cached for two hours to avoid flooding the site.

-== Configuration ==
+## Configuration

 ||=**Paramaters**    =||==||=An asterisk (*) indicates that the parameter is required =||
 ||**username***       ||  ||Your or another user's Letterboxd username. ||